ImaadhRenosh/Game-Match-Win-Prediction-Model-League-of-Legends-/README.md

 - [Contact](#contact)

 ## Overview
-League of Legends, a popular multiplayer online battle arena (MOBA) game, generates extensive data from matches, providing an excellent opportunity to apply machine learning techniques to real-world scenarios.
+League of Legends, a popular multiplayer online battle arena (MOBA) game, generates extensive data from matches, providing an excellent opportunity to apply machine learning techniques to real-world data.

 ## Aim of the Project
 The aim of this project is to develop a logistic regression model that can accurately predict the outcomes of League of Legends matches.